LavayediaB/LavayediaB/README.md

 📫 Connect with me: LinkedIn: https://www.linkedin.com/in/lavayedia-b-9741741a5/
                     Email: lavayedia@gmail.com

 Outside of studying, I love to read (I prefer classic novels and thrillers/mysteries), watch movies, and bake!
-I believe that everyone has a unique perspective on how to problem solve and I'd love to chat about data analytics, quantitative finance, or industry trends.
+I believe that everyone has a unique perspective on how to problem solve and I'd love to chat about data analytics, quantitative finance, industry trends, or your best brownie recipe!

 Here are some projects I completed recently: